-- 1) Verbal reprimand. - 2) Written reprimand. - 3) Suspend the employee without pay until such time as he or she successfully completes counseling or rehabilitation or until the Commission determines that action other than suspension is more appropriate to the individual situation. - 4) Termination of employment will occur when there is confirmed illicit use of an illegal drug; refusal to take a drug test; refusal to obtain or successfully complete counseling or rehabilitation; or once having completed counseling or rehabilitation, failing to refrain from illegal drug use.
+- 1) Verbal reprimand, along with a referral to an EAP. - 2) Written reprimand. - 3) Suspend the employee without pay until such time as he or she successfully completes counseling or rehabilitation or until the Commission determines that action other than suspension is more appropriate to the individual situation. - 4) Termination of employment will occur when there is confirmed illicit use of an illegal drug; refusal to take a drug test; refusal to obtain or successfully complete counseling or rehabilitation; or once having completed counseling or rehabilitation, failing to refrain from illegal drug use.